Overdose-Digital/magento2-cms-management/README.md

  - [Console commands usage](#user-content-console-commands-usage)

+## Installation

+### Type 1: Composer (from github)

+- Add repository to composer.json: `composer config repositories.od-cmscontent-github vcs https://github.com/Overdose-Digital/magento2-cms-management.git`
+- Download package: `composer require overdose/module-cmscontent`
+- Apply database updates and generate code by running `php bin/magento setup:upgrade && php bin/magento setup:di:compile`
+- If production mode generate static content by running `php bin/magento s:s:d`
+- Flush the cache by running `php bin/magento cache:flush`

+### Type 2: Zip file

+- Download archive from repo
+- Unzip the zip file in `app/code/Overdose`
+- Apply database updates and generate code by running `php bin/magento setup:upgrade && php bin/magento setup:di:compile`
+- If production mode generate static content by running `php bin/magento s:s:d`
+- Flush the cache by running `php bin/magento cache:flush`

-## Main Functionalities
+## Functionalities

+### Main features
 - Create content backups of cms-blocks and cms-pages
 - Review backup history of CMS-Block/Page
 - Create and Update CMS-Blocks/Pages by using of xml-files
-   - Allowing users to import/export CMS pages or blocks (by json and xml files)
+- Allowing users to import/export CMS pages or blocks:
+  -- (by json and xml files)
-   - Supports multistore and wysiwyg images
+  -- Supports multistore and wysiwyg images

+### Fetaures details
+   - Before saving of cms-block or page if the one was changed it's content will be saved to backup file (currently used html-format).
+Following directory tree will be created under 'var' folder:

+        - for block: cms/blocks/history/{identifier}/{backup_name}

+        - for page: cms/pages/history/{identifier}/{backup_name}

+   - Added new section "History" to CMS-Block and CMS-Page editing page.
+Here you will be able to see backup records list.
+Each record is represented as link with name in format Y_m_d_h_i_s_{store_ids}.
+By clicking the link a popup window with backup's content will appear.

+   - Added two configuration xml-files cms_block_data.xml and cms_page_data.xml for creating and updating cms-blocks or pages.

 ## Example